Actors'

 Alphons P. Butowick

-Donat Butowick, also known as Samaroff on stages around the world, delighted thousands for over 40 years.
+Donat Butowick, also known as The Great Bedini and, in later years, as Samaroff, delighted thousands from stages around the world for over 40 years.
 The Russian performer left home at the age of eight, working with a Chek organ grinder as an acrobat and contortionist.
 Two years later, he joined a circus in Rostoff, and performed acrobatic tight wire acting and trick horse riding.
 In 1898, Butowick fled his homeland to avoid mandatory four-years of service in the Czar's Army.

 An accomplished performer, he ended up in England and joined the Lord George Sanger Circus.
+In 1899, the circus played a command performance before Queen Victoria at Balmoral Castle.
 Max Gruber, another member of the Actors' Colony in Bluffton, also worked with the Sanger Circus, and the two became friends.
 During a visit to South Africa, Samaroff began training dogs.
 He returned to England, and entered vaudeville with the act.
-In 1901, he played a command performance before Queen Victoria at Balmoral Castle.

 In 1906, he came to the United States to play the vaudeville circuit.
-While performing in California he met Ella Bluhmfield, a German acrobat performing under the name Ella Bella, and the couple was married three weeks later, on January 21, 1908 in Los Angeles.
+While performing in California in 1908 he met Ella Blumenfield, a German acrobat performing with her sisters under the name Ella Bellatzer.
+The couple was married three weeks later, on January 21, 1908 in Los Angeles.
 Together, they toured the world as Samaroff and Sonia, an act of national dancing, acrobatics and acrobatic dogs.
 In 1913, Samaroff performed before King George V in London.

-The couple came to Muskegon to visit the Grubers, and soon purchased a home in the Actors Colony.
+The couple came to Muskegon in 1917 to visit the Grubers, and soon purchased a home in the Actors Colony.
 They continued performing.

 The program from Chaplin's North American premiere of "The Circus" featured Samaroff and Sonia in the event's prologue, "BALLYHOO".